 Each coronary artery is identified (left main, left anterior descending, circumflex, and right coronary artery).
 Evidence of calcification in each artery is documented as none, minimal, moderate, or severe, scored as 0, 1, 2, and 3, respectively.
 Minimal calcification was defined if less than 1/3 of the length of the entire artery, moderate as 1/3-2/3, and severe as more than 2/3 shows calcification.
-With 4 arteries thus scored, each person receives an Ordinal coronary artery calcium (CAC) Score in the range from 0 to 12 (104-108).
+With 4 arteries thus scored, each person receives an ELCAP-CAC score in the range from 0 to 12 (116-120).
 With additional effort, the Agatston, volume or mass calcium scores on LDCTs can also be obtained.
-New rapid scanning techniques minimize cardiac motion and allow for improved Agatston scoring on non-gated examinations.
+New rapid scanning techniques minimize cardiac motion and allow for improved Agatston scoring on non-gated examinations (117, 118, 121, 122).